Grilled Baby Bok Choy With Hoisin Honey Glaze

 The center of the stem should hold the individual leaves together.

 Brush some of the Hoisin Honey Glaze on the STEMS only.
 Try to avoid the leaves.
+Adding the glaze to the leaves will make them cook and burn even faster.

 Place the baby bok choy on the grill, resting the leaves on the tin foil.

 Grill, covered, for 3 minutes, rotate the bok choy to grill the other side, brushing more Hoisin Honey Glaze on the stem.
+As you did before, avoid brushing the glaze onto the leaves.

-Spritz a little water onto the leaves.
+While you're grilling the stems of the bok choy, spritz a little water onto the leaves.

 The water prevents the leaves from drying out too much on the grill.